Crhaisdeonrgian/Spinlocks-optimization/README.md

 # Spinlocks-optimization
-TAS, TTAS and ticket lock optimisation
+Here you can find TAS, TTAS and ticket lock optimisation using yield, exponential and proportional back off